-- -Mode & direction of travel, such as car color, make/model, and most importantly license plate and state: - "They put my bike in the back of a white truck and drove West on Main Street.
+"They put my bike in the back of a white truck and drove West on Main Street.
 The license plate is California V876ASD."
-OR - "They went westbound on Main in a Ford F-150. - "It was a white truck and it had a black bed-liner."
-OR - "They are going toward the library on a red mountain bike with black wheels."
+"They went westbound on Main in a Ford F-150."

+"They are going toward the library on a red mountain bike with black wheels."